smithy-lang/smithy-dafny/TestModels/LocalService/README.md

 Right now, only the following is tested:
+- Smithy-Dafny's generated Java include converters for LocalServices

+## TODO
+Everything else part of the LocalService Trait.
+Particularly:
-- Smithy-Dafny's generated Java include converters for LocalServices, and does not reference them correctly in Builders
+- Smithy-Dafny's generated Java references LocalServices correctly in Builders

 ## Build
 ### Dafny